jemiller0/Folio/README.md

 cd Folio
 ```

-If you are going to use SQL and are using a tenant name other than the default "diku" tenant name, change the tenant name to the name of your tenant.
+If you are going to use SQL, change the tenant name to the name of your tenant.
 Replace TENANT below with the name of your tenant.
 Warning: this command does a recursive replace on all files in the current directory.
 Make sure you run it from the project directory.

 ```
-grep -rlZ 'diku_' . | xargs -0 sed -i 's/diku_/TENANT_/g'
+grep -rlZ 'uchicago_' . | xargs -0 sed -i 's/uchicago_/TENANT_/g'
 ```

 Build the project.